Taeiko/hangman-project/README.md

 Game features

-- choosing random words on every restart i made it where every time the game is reset.
+- choosing a word upon game restart

 - Hints!
-to make things easier for the layer, i've included hints to ensure an easier time for the olayer to guess the word.
+to make things easier for the layer, i've included hints to ensure an easier time for the player to guess the word.

 Win conditions
  - ensure that you guess the word with amunt of guesses that you have.